AumPauskar/blog/content/posts/dotnet/csharp-basics.md

 When you create a project, a folder and a file `name.csproj` gets produced.
 The `.csproj` is your project file.
 For each project a `.csproj` file is produced.
 Always commit this file to git and never delete it.
 It also stores your NuGet packages list.
 Then we have our `obj/` folder.
 This will contain your build your temproary build files, compiled metadata etc. Don't edit it but also don't commit it to git.

+When you first run the code one additional folder is produced. `bin/` contains all the executables and required for running/debugging the project.
+This folder must not be added to git but may be deleted since it's always recreated when the project is run again.

 ## Console commands
 C# can be extended a lot by using the dotnet CLI here are some examples of the .net CLI commands.